Centralized Asset Browser

 Tagging your assets is super easy, and below you will learn how:

 Open the Content Browser from the Content icon in the Dash bar.
-Then use the Library dropdown in the top right of the Content Browser to switch to the Current Project tab.
+Then use the Library dropdown in the top right of the Content Browser to switch to the Project Library tab.
 This will bring you here where you will see a folder hierarchy on the left which corresponds to the one you have in the UE content browser, and the count on each is the number of static meshes available in the folders.
 To be clear, the assets you can see here are the assets in your Content folder, i.e. the assets you have added to this current project.

 If you click on a folder, a button will show up suggesting you to compute the assets in the folder, and use AI to tag them.
 Running a computing process means you will get access to these assets directly through the Dash Content Browser.
-You can select any of the folders, including the main Content folder, but if you have a lot of assets it is better to compute one sub-folder at a time.
+You can select any of the folders, including the main Content folder, but if you have a lot of assets, it is better to compute one sub-folder at a time.

 You can enable or disable AI tagging by using the checkmark on the compute button.
 This is relevant since the tagging process is financially costly for us which means there is a monthly limit on the Dash licenses, controlling how many assets one can AI tag per month.
+The good thing is though, that even if you compute your asset folders with AI Tags or not, you are on your way to setting up your Centralized Asset Browser experience in Unreal Engine.

 Part 2: Centralized Asset Browser